 Tendinitis can be either acute (as a result of a sports injury, for example) or chronic (due to degenerative diseases, repetitive motions, or age-related wear and tear).

-Osteoarthritis the most common type of arthritis affecting the shoulder.
+Osteoarthritis is the most common type of arthritis affecting the shoulder.

 Shoulder instability is a common injury among athletes.